 If your own checks or your veterinarian’s exam reveals signs of dental disease, the treatment will depend on how advanced the disease is.

-There’s a buildup of plaque and tartar on the tooth, red gums, but no bone loss.
+Mild There’s a buildup of plaque and tartar on the tooth, red gums, but no bone loss.

-A professional cleaning and ongoing daily brushing can treat this.
+Treatment A professional cleaning and ongoing daily brushing can treat this.

-There’s a buildup of plaque and tartar on the tooth, red gums, and some mild bone loss.
+Moderate There’s a buildup of plaque and tartar on the tooth, red gums, and some mild bone loss.

-A professional cleaning and ongoing daily brushing will be necessary so there is no further bone loss.
+Treatment A professional cleaning and ongoing daily brushing will be necessary so there is no further bone loss.

-There’s a buildup of plaque and tartar on the tooth and below the gumline, inflamed gums, and significant bone loss.
+Advanced There’s a buildup of plaque and tartar on the tooth and below the gumline, inflamed gums, and significant bone loss.

-A professional cleaning and ongoing daily brushing will be necessary so there is no further bone loss, and extraction will be required for teeth with too much bone loss.
+Treatment A professional cleaning and ongoing daily brushing will be necessary so there is no further bone loss, and extraction will be required for teeth with too much bone loss.

-Over 50% of the bone has been lost, the gums are infected, and in the most severe cases, the infection has spread to the bloodstream.
+Severe Over 50% of the bone has been lost, the gums are infected, and in the most severe cases, the infection has spread to the bloodstream.

-Damaged teeth will need to be extracted, and the gums will need to be surgically closed with sutures.
+Treatment Damaged teeth will need to be extracted, and the gums will need to be surgically closed with sutures.
 If an infection is present, antibiotics are typically prescribed.
 Dogs will also need soft food and pain management after dental treatments.

 If your dog needs oral surgery, a Veterinary Dental Specialist may be called in for more involved procedures such as removing tumors, excising gums with severe periodontal disease, root canals, or tooth extractions for damaged or impacted teeth.
 These procedures may sound scary, but your dog will quickly be back to their normal selves.

 If your dog develops dental disease, it pays to have pet insurance to help you cover the costs of the treatment they may need.
-A Pumpkin Pet Insurance plan can give you 90% cash back on covered veterinary bills for eligible dental illnesses, making it easier to say ‘yes’ to the best dental care for your pup.
+A Pumpkin Pet Insurance plan can give you up to 90% cash back on covered veterinary bills for eligible dental illnesses, making it easier to say ‘yes’ to the best dental care for your pup.

 Final Thoughts